joacorapela/pystarters2021/README.md

 This session will only use a text editor to write code and a terminal to run it (no PyCharm needed).
 We will cover:

-1. Basic use of git and Github (clone, commit, status, checkout, push, pull).
+1. Basic use of git and Github (add, commit, status, checkout, push, pull, clone, fork).

 2. Python functions, positional and keyword arguments.